raspberrypisig/homeassistant-addons/www_explorer/README.md

 http://<HOME_ASSISTANT_IP>:8000
 ```

-The example layout would return ["/Music"]
+The example layout would return ["Music"]

 ### Directories under a subdiretory